gmbrocha/magnum_dong_appraisal/README.md

-# magnum_dong_appraisal
+# magnum dong appraisal
-A price appraisal tool for the game EVE Online
+A price appraisal tool for the game EVE Online.
+Will come up with a less lewd name for release.